Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: A local estimate for the exterior derivative

 So

 is uniformly bounded.
 Thus by passing to a subsequence, we may assume that $u_i$ converges to a nonzero harmonic $1$-form $u$ on $B(o,1)$.
-The convergence is smooth on any compact subset of the regular set of $B(o,1)$, and both $u_i$ and $u$ are uniformly bounded on $B(o,1/2)$ by Li-Schoen mean value inequality \cite{PeterLi}.
+The convergence is smooth on any compact subset of the regular set of $B(o,1)$, and both $u_i$ and $u$ are uniformly bounded on $B(o,1/2)$ by Proposition~\ref{linfinity}.
 Taking limit of the above inequality, we see that